Boric acid (vaginal): Contraindications

-It is recommended that vaginal boric acid be avoided in pregnant and lactating women.
+It is recommended that vaginal boric acid be avoided by pregnant or lactating patients.
 It is teratogenic at sufficient doses in animals.

 Side effects

 The most common adverse effect of vaginal boric acid has been found to be temporary vaginal burning (5%).
-Other side effects of vaginal boric acid have been found to include irritation, itching, redness, bleeding, and erosive changes in a small percentage of women (2.3%).
+Other side effects of vaginal boric acid have been found to include irritation, itching, redness, bleeding, and erosive changes in a small percentage of users (2.3%).
 Watery discharge appears to be a common and mild adverse effect of vaginal boric acid, but its frequency is unknown.
 Another reported side effect is a gritty sensation with sexual intercourse during treatment.
 The side effects of vaginal boric acid are usually mild and temporary.

 The safety of topical boric acid, including its long-term safety, is under-characterized.
 Boric acid has known toxic properties when taken orally or at high doses.
 It is also a widely used pesticide.
 However, vaginal boric acid appears to be safe based on available data.
 No reports of serious toxicity with vaginal boric acid have been published since the 1880s, when extremely high doses (25 to 100 times higher than present recommended doses) were employed.
 Since the 1880s, only sporadic and mild side effects have been documented.
 This has included findings in more than 2,000 women in one study.
 Nonetheless, it is possible that rare but serious side effects could exist.

 Boric acid may be able to cause local tissue injury due to caustic effects.